AshwinKatkar/BWMigration/exercises/1_CreateSalesOrder/README.md

 # Overview <a name="project"></a>

-In this exercise, you will build your app in SAP Build Apps to upload invoices.
+In this exercise, you will build your busines process to handle workflow approval.
+This sample process includes the following:

+1. An approval step to decide for approval or rejection of the sales order.

+2. Confirmation and rejection forms to notify the requester about the decision.

+3. Auto approaval based on sales order amount.

 ![Scenario](images/sap_build_architecture02.png)